codeforamerica/onboarding-bot/README.md

 }
 ```

 The bot uses some natural language processing to enable conversation interaction.
 The sample text its trained upon exists in `bot/training.json`.
-The keys e.g. `member_info` hook into functionality specified in `bot/handlers` directory.
+The keys e.g. `member_info` hook into functionality specified in `bot/handlers/` directory and `bot/response.js` file.